sangeldc/with-rn-image-crop-picker_fixed/README.md

-# with-rn-image-crop-picker
+# with-rn-image-crop-picker_fixed

-Expo config plugin for [react-native-image-crop-picker](https://github.com/ivpusic/react-native-image-crop-picker).
+Expo config plugin for [react-native-image-crop-picker_fixed](https://github.com/sangeldc/with-rn-image-crop-picker_fixed).

 ## About

-This plugin adds the required attributes to the specific files as mentioned in the [docs.](https://github.com/ivpusic/react-native-image-crop-picker#step-3)
+This plugin adds the required attributes to the specific files as mentioned in the [docs.](https://github.com/sangeldc/with-rn-image-crop-picker_fixed#step-3)

 ### iOS